znsoftm/CoreELEC/README.md

 # CoreELEC for Phicomm N1
 1. Only installation on USB drivers is verified.
 2. Auto update is disabled.
+3. Added ipset module in kernel

+# Upgrade
-3. To update, put the update package(CoreELEC-Phicomm-N1.arm-xxx.tar) in /storage/.update/, then reboot.
+Put the update package(CoreELEC-Phicomm-N1.arm-xxx.tar) in /storage/.update/, then reboot.
-4. Added ipset module in kernel

 # CoreELEC